Picture from the Evening Star – 31st December 1942.

 Jeanette P. Hurle, born September 1933, Ipswich.

 Ronald C. Hurle, born 1941, Louth, Lincolnshire.
-Albert was able to met his son who was born just before Albert’s death.
+Albert was able to met his son who was born just before his death.

 ENGLAND & WALES REGISTER 1939.